-As a streaming device, the 2017 Stick is similar to the 2016 model - albeit a touch more powerful.
+As a streaming device, the second-gen Fire TV Stick (which first launched in 2017, then again in 2019 with a tweaked remote - the latter reviewed here) is similar to the original (which launched in 2016) - albeit a touch more powerful.
 It has a quad-core processor, which keeps things moving quickly when scrolling through menus and starting content.
 It also has dual-band Wi-Fi (802.11ac) for stable, strong wireless connectivity.

-The 2017 Stick sports the same, recently-redesigned user interface as its bigger brother.
-That means content is integrated into the experience, with big, graphical embellishments pushing shows and films front and centre.
+The Fire TV Stick sports the same user interface (UI) as any other Fire TV device.
+That means content is integrated into the experience, with big, graphical embellishments pushing shows and movies front and centre.

 We're also impressed with the picture quality and speed of video playback, even with the lack of 4K and HDR (high dynamic range).
 A show starts almost the second you tap the play button.
 That in itself might get you to forsake the slower native video streaming apps on your TV for the Fire TV Stick instead.

-There's no doubt that there are better, more powerful media streamers in set-top-box form out there – Amazon's own 4K Fire TV for starters, plus the 4K Nvidia Shield TV – but the simplicity of the Fire TV Stick makes it a great option for a second TV or those with a Full HD main set.
+There's no doubt that there are better, more powerful media streamers in set-top-box form out there - Amazon's own Fire TV Cube and 4K Fire TV Stick for starters - but the simplicity of the Fire TV Stick makes it a great option for a second TV or those with a Full HD resolution (not 4K) main set.
 It's also considerably cheaper than many alternatives on the market.

-It has an excellent user interface and Alexa support for voice-control is a welcome addition, especially with its visual cue cards adding to the experience.
-And you don't need an Echo for it to all work, nor a Prime subscription - although we suspect you'll want the latter for the best experience.
+The Stick offers an excellent user interface, including Alexa support for voice-control - which is an especially welcome addition, with its visual cue cards adding to the experience.
+And you don't need an Amazon Echo for it to all work, nor a Prime subscription - although we suspect you'll want the latter for the best experience.

-For a penny shy of £40, you really can't go wrong with the 2017 Amazon Fire TV Stick.
+You really can't go wrong with the Amazon Fire TV Stick as your one-stop shop for all streaming content.
 Alexa looks like she's on cue to rule the world.

 Google Chromecast Ultra